arojas314/Web-maps/README.md

 # Web-maps

-A repository for included all web GIS
+A repository for all web GIS